 Where is PBSP?

 The PBSP Head Office and Luzon Regional Center are located in Intramuros, Manila.
 It has regional offices in Cebu City in the Visayas, and in Davao City in Mindanao.

 Where does PBSP operate?

 PBSP is assisting programs in 65 provinces nationwide.
 Our programs are focused on the following areas: Health, Education, Environment, and Livelihood and Enterprise Development.

 Who are the members of PBSP?

-PBSP has a membership of 269 companies (as of June 2015) ranging from big multinational corporations to small single proprietorships.
+PBSP has a membership of more than 270 companies (as of December 2017) ranging from big multinational corporations to small single proprietorships.
 Most of these member-companies are also doing their own corporate social development and philanthropic activities outside of their PBSP commitments.
 At any given time, at least 21 CEOs and/or representatives of these member-companies are directly and actively involved in the Foundation’s activities and programs.

 What is the source of PBSP’s funds?

 PBSP’s funds primarily come from membership contributions, grants and other external sources.
 Member-companies are encouraged to contribute 1% of their annual net income before taxes to the Foundation as their contribution.
 PBSP uses these membership contributions as leverage to attract more funds from donor agencies and other external sources.
 Part of the Foundation’s program and operating funds are also sourced from internally generated mechanisms, such as consultancy services and income derived from lending to micro-finance institutions, among others.

 How does a company become a PBSP member?